wed3/youtube-playlist-navidrome-sync/README.md

 ## Disclaimer

 This project was largely vibecoded and built around a personal Navidrome workflow.
-Treat it as a practical automation script, not polished production software.

-Review the code before running it, especially the browser-cookie handling, SSH/rsync target, deletion behavior, and `yt-dlp` options.
+Review the code before running it, especially the cookie handling, SSH/rsync target, deletion behavior, and `yt-dlp` options.

-Only use this with media you have the right to download, store, or transfer.
-YouTube and other platforms may restrict automated downloading in their terms.
+Only use this with media you have the right to download.
+YouTube and other platforms may restrict automated downloading.

 ## Features